You have 0 items in your cart

 - 1 or 2 rolls of 2” or 3” roll gauze.

 - Tweezers: Easy-to-grip handles for splinter removal and other first-aid procedures.

 Other things to consider when putting together a Motorcycle First Aid Kit:

 - Look for soft-sided waterproof zipper cases.
 Consider packing items in separate strong zip-lock bags.
 The reason is you will need to stuff all these items into a small bag -as mentioned above- it is very useful to use one bag for each ‘type’ of items such as gauze in one bag, medication in another, and medical tools (scissors and tweezers) in another.
 Then when you pull out the items from the main bag they do not all tumble out onto the ground.
 This will not instill confidence in the person you might be helping.

 - Become familiar with what is in your kit and inspect the contents routinely.
 Make sure your kit is not buried in a saddle bag & preferably is on the non-traffic (right) side of the bike.
 Consider adding a reflective red cross to indicate where your supplies are located.

 - Because you may not have time to read a manual while trying to give first aid to an injured person or yourself, we recommend that you take an Accident Scene Management (ASM) course to learn what first aid challenges you may encounter and how to treat them.
 A 100 series ASM course teaches the basics of motorcycle trauma using the P.A.C.T. formula and ABCSS of Trauma to prioritize treatment.
 While this one-day course is geared toward the lay rescuer, it is great for the EMS worker as well.
-Helmet removal, moving the injured and jaw thrust rescue breathing are all part of this class that prepares you to respond to a trauma scene and apply basic first aid.
-For more information about classes click here and Pre-packed Motorcycle First Aid Kits
+Helmet removal, moving the injured, and jaw thrust rescue breathing is all part of this class that prepares you to respond to a trauma scene and apply basic first aid.
+For more information both in person and online classes CLICK HERE and Pre-packed Motorcycle First Aid Kits